tgkz/Showstats/README.md

 ## Geting Started

-### Preresuesties
+### Pre requesties

-You need to download the Git repository/repositories you wanted to see its statistics into your local environment.
+You need to download the Git repository you wanted to see its statistics into your local environment.
 In case of Kubernates;

 ```